DATE : April 20, 2020

 3. The Great Smoky Mountains straddle the border of Tennessee and North Carolina.
 One half of the park lies in each state and you can visit the border at Newfound Gap during your stay with us.
 Don’t forget to take a picture on each side of the sign!

 4. The Smokies have sixteen peaks that are above 6,000 feet in elevation.
 Clingmans Dome is the highest, Mount Guyot is second and Mount LeConte is the third highest peak.
 Clingmans Dome is also the highest point on the Appalachian Trail.

 5. Native Americans wandered the Smokies long before the settlers arrived.
 The Cherokee were the dominant tribe and referred to the mountains as “Shaconage”, meaning “place of blue smoke”.
-Today the Eastern Band of the Cherokee that remained in the area call the Qualla Boundary home.
-Take time during our visit to spend some time in Cherokee, NC and learn more about the story of the Cherokee, their culture and life today.
+Today the Eastern Band of the Cherokee that remained in the area called the Qualla Boundary home.
+Take time during our visit to spend some time in Cherokee, NC, and learn more about the story of the Cherokee, their culture, and life today.

 7. The Smokies contain around 70 miles of the Appalachian Trail.
 America’s greatest footpath runs from Georgia to Maine and though we are a little biased, the section in the Smoky Mountains is by far one of the most stunning portions to experience.
 Take a day hike, backpack or thru-hike the entire trail, just make sure that you spend time on the AT in the Smokies!

 8. Come one, come all to the Salamander Ball!
 The Great Smoky Mountains National Park is considered the salamander capital of the world due to more species of salamanders living in the Smokies than anywhere else in the world.
 You’ll need a good eye to spot them during your exploring the hills, but even if you don’t see any, they’re certainly there!